Existing Type 2 Diabetes

 If you are already taking insulin, you might have been told that weight gain is inevitable, or that you must eat in a way that doesn’t suit your lifestyle.

-In a Starting Out Type 2 Diabetes on Insulin session, we will discuss how the body’s natural insulin works with the carbohydrate foods you eat, how the insulin you are taking works, and how to eat to control your blood glucose, and avoid weight gain**.
+In an initial diet and insulin consultation, we will discuss how the body’s natural insulin works with the carbohydrate foods you eat, how the insulin you are taking works, and how to eat to control your blood glucose, and avoid weight gain**.

-Or perhaps you would like a Carbohydrates session, where we discuss what carbohydrates are and how they affect your blood glucose.
-There is also the option of a Healthy Eating what works? session; a more detailed session about what approaches have evidence for improving health and reducing the long term complications of diabetes.
+Or perhaps you would like a consultation on carbohydrate foods, where we discuss what they are and how they affect your blood glucose.
+There is also the option of a more detailed session about what approaches have evidence for improving your health and reducing the long term complications of diabetes.